jqk6/aes_gcm/README.md

 ```

 ### GCM
-The design of <a href="http://csrc.nist.gov/groups/ST/toolkit/BCM/documents/proposedmodes/gcm/gcm-spec.pdf">The Galois/Counter Mode of Operation (GCM)</a><br>

-The interfaces are as follows.<br>
+The interfaces of GCM are as follows.
 ```C
 int mbedtls_gcm_crypt_and_tag( void *ctx,
 		const unsigned char *iv,